-Sensitivity of the infrared imaging video bolometer was improved for measurement of relatively low energy plasma radiation from the viewpoint of the metal foil absorber material.
-Photon energy of the radiation was considered up to 1 keV for divertor plasma measurement.
-The thickness of the foil absorber was evaluated not only for conventional heavy elements, e.g., platinum, but also for light elements by the relation between photon energy and attenuation length and by mechanical strength.
-A heattransfer calculation using ANSYS suggested that light elements with practical foil thickness provide higher temperature rise of the foil absorber compared with those of heavier element with practical foil thickness.
-The maximum of temperature rise was evaluated using a He-Ne laser irradiation onto absorber samples.
-The material dependence of the temperature rise has a similar tendency between the calculations and the experiments.
-Experimentally sensitivity of IRVB improved from 280 μ W/cm2 to 110 μ W/cm2 using titanium with 1 μ m thickness compared with conventional platinum with 2.5 μ m thickness.
-Consequently, the signal-to-noise ratio of IRVB could be improved from 2.8 to 9.1.
+The sensitivity of an infrared imaging video bolometer (IRVB) was improved for the measurement of relatively low energy plasma radiation from the viewpoint of the metal foil absorber material.
+The photon energy of the radiation was considered up to 1 keV for the divertor plasma measurement.
+The thickness of the foil absorber was evaluated not only for conventional heavy elements, e.g., platinum, but also for light elements by the relation between the photon energy and attenuation length and by mechanical strength.
+A heat-transfer calculation using ANSYS suggested that light elements with practical foil thickness provide a higher temperature rise of the foil absorber compared with heavier elements with practical foil thickness.
+The maximum of the temperature rise was evaluated using He-Ne laser irradiation onto absorber samples.
+The material dependence of the temperature rise has a similar tendency between calculations and experiments.
+Experimentally, the sensitivity of the IRVB improved from 280 to 110 μW/cm2 using titanium with 1 μm thickness compared with conventional platinum with $2.5 \, \mu \text{m}$ thickness.
+Consequently, the signal-to-noise ratio of the IRVB could be improved from 2.8 to 9.1.